SOC 2

 Assessment Phase

-This phase involves conducting an actual audit by an independent third-party auditor who will assess your organization and controls against SOC 2 Trust Service Criteria, such as reviewing policies and procedures while interviewing relevant personnel to asses whether these controls meet SOC 2 requirements.
+This phase involves conducting an actual audit by an independent third-party auditor who will assess your organization and controls against SOC 2 Trust Service Criteria, such as reviewing policies and procedures while interviewing relevant personnel to asses whether these controls meet SOC 2 certification requirements.

 An auditor will then prepare a draft SOC 2 report, including an in-depth description of your organization’s system, expert opinions from the audit team, and results of tests of controls.
-Before the final report is released to the organization for finalization review by the auditor, any further clarification or additional information must be submitted prior to signing off on it as the final document.
+Before the final report is released to the organization for finalization review by the auditor, any further clarification or additional information must be submitted before signing off on it as the final document.

 Post-Assessment Phase